kcw27/teiko_technical/README.md

 I set it up so that the user can run as many analyses on the same dataset in a single run as they would like, rather than limiting it to one set of input files per run.
 The input files (filtering_criteria.csv and grouping_variable.txt) should end with an empty line or else R will complain that the files are malformed.
 Even if R issues that warning, though, it seems to process the data just fine.

 ### R Shiny dashboard
-The dashboard has three tab, which represent parts 2, 3, and 4 respectively.
+The dashboard has three tabs, which represent parts 2, 3, and 4 respectively.
 Here are some development notes.
 * For the sake of simplicity (at some cost to flexibility), all filtering statements are phrased as "variable == value" and joined together with "AND".
 I considered implementing the ability to filter by numeric range for the age column.
 * I avoided loading the entire database into memory.
 Parts of the tables are joined and pulled into memory only as necessary, e.g. to display the next 100 rows or to filter the df for analysis/download.
 It displays how many rows the table has at any given state of filtering so that the user gets a sense of whether their request is reasonable or not.
 Nothing will prevent the user from downloading the entire joined table as a CSV, but if the user sees that it has a large number of rows, that kind of behavior will be discouraged.
 * The filtering menu allows the user to freely add, remove, and reset filtering steps.
 I drew inspiration from a dashboard I had previously developed- I only allowed the user to add filtering steps and to completely reset them, so it was an annoyance whenever I made a mistake and only needed to undo one filtering step.